beerbear4369/design-to-reality-94/memory-bank/activeContext.md

 ## Current Focus

-We are currently in the initial phases of development (Phase 0-1) for the Kuku Coach frontend application.
+We are currently in the UI implementation phase for the Kuku Coach frontend application.
 The immediate focus is on:

-1. Completing the Memory Bank setup to document our project approach and decisions
+1. Completing and refining the three main screens according to the Figma designs
-2. Creating the basic UI scaffolding and routing structure
+2. Improving the voice visualization components with more realistic styling
-3. Implementing the first screen (Start Session / Landing Page)
+3. Implementing interactive elements like the star rating system
+4. Setting up the transitions between screens with proper state management

 ## Recent Changes

-- Initialized project setup with Vite, React, TypeScript, and Shadcn/UI
-- Set up initial routing with React Router
+- Implemented all three main page components:
+  - StartSessionPage: Landing page with "Start Session" button
+  - ActiveSessionPage: Main interaction screen with voice visualization
+  - SessionSummaryPage: Post-session summary with rating feature
-- Established the Memory Bank documentation structure
+- Enhanced the voice visualization component:
+  - Replaced the SVG glowing background with an image background
+  - Kept the interactive waveform visualization functionality
+- Completely styled the SessionSummaryPage to match the Figma design:
+  - Added the interactive 5-star rating system
+  - Implemented proper styling for cards and buttons
+  - Created responsive layout with proper spacing

 ## Current Decisions

-- We're using React Router for navigation between the three main screens
+- We're using a combination of SVG and image elements for the voice visualization
-- We'll use React Context API for state management initially
-- We'll leverage the existing voice visualization components for the voice interaction part
-- We're starting with mock/placeholder API calls for now
+- Rating state is maintained locally on the SessionSummaryPage for now
+- We're implementing UI closely following the Figma design specifications
+- We're using Tailwind CSS with exact color values from the design

 ## Next Steps

 The immediate next steps include:

-1. Create the `StartSessionPage.tsx` component to implement the landing page
-2. Update `App.tsx` to include the new routes
+1. Implement proper state management to pass session data between screens
-3. Style the landing page according to the Figma design
+2. Connect the real microphone input to the voice visualization

-After completing the landing page, we will:

-1. Create the `ActiveSessionPage.tsx` and `SessionSummaryPage.tsx` components
-2. Implement basic navigation between screens
+3. Add animation for transitions between screens
+4. Implement proper error handling and loading states

+After completing these tasks:

+1. Begin integration with the backend API for real voice processing
+2. Implement session data storage and history functionality
+3. Add user authentication and personalization features

 ## Active Considerations

-- How the voice recording and playback will work in detail
-- How to handle API errors or connectivity issues
+- How to effectively pass session data between different components
-- What visual feedback to provide during recording and loading states
+- Best approach for storing and retrieving session history
+- Performance optimization for the voice visualization component
+- Accessibility considerations for the rating system and other interactive elements
-- How to optimize the audio processing for different devices and browsers
+- How to handle different screen sizes and device capabilities